Latest Updates

 Free-of-charge and open-source

-Some technical knowledge for installation are needed
+Some technical knowledge for installation is needed

 Support for cross-platform